SMaRTi™- Sovereignty Compliance

 • Disadvantaged Orchestration Process

-• A NAICS 541614‑recognized statutory function that routes, governs, and documents disadvantaged participation.
+• A NAICS 541614‑recognized statutory function that routes,

 • Maximum Practicable Opportunity